Annual Registration is Open Now

 Eligibility for Stoa and the National Invitational Tournament of Champions (NITOC):

-It is expected that a student registering for a tournament is able to compete the entire tournament season.
+It is expected that a student registering is eligible to compete the entire season.
 Competitors joining Stoa shall meet the following criteria:

 - Competitors shall be ages 12 to 18 on October 1st of the current season.